frostyaxe/RazorPyOfficial/README.md

 # RazorPy
 RazorPy deals with the activities related to the DevOps process.
-User needs to create a yaml file based on that this application perform the required actions.
+User needs to create a yaml file based on that this application performs the required actions.

 Currently this application supports below services.
 - apitest